AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 #### Step 2: Registering a Device on Author {#step-registering-a-device-on-author}

-1. Go to `https://localhost:4502/screens.html/content/screens/we-retail` or select your project and navigate to Devices &gt; Device Manager.
+1. Go to `https://localhost:4502/screens.html/content/screens/we-retail` or select your project and navigate to Devices > Device Manager.
 1. Select **Register Device**.
 1. Click **Device Registration** to view the device.
 1. Select the device you want to register and click **Register Device**.